My commentary this time covers Matthew 23 a little bit. I love the whole chapter. When I was looking at verses 23 and 24, they got me thinking.

 17. Learn to do well; seek judgment, relieve the oppressed, judge the fatherless, plead for the widow.

 One problem I’ve noticed in my own life is that as I start getting into a good rhythm — as I am observing the camels — there creeps into my life a tendency to start to focus on the small things a little bit.
 It is borne out of either temptation or anxiety, I’m not really sure which, but my focus on the smaller matters of the gospel tends to cause problems for me, almost to the point of superstition or karma (if I don’t do this small thing, I will lose God’s favor, for example).
-This has the effect of putting a huge burden on me, for every little action is filtered through the judgement of morality, or, I suppose, a strict interpretation of the law.
+This has the effect of putting a huge burden on me, for every little action is filtered through the judgment of morality, or, I suppose, a strict interpretation of the law.
 This intense focus on small things, the gnats, becomes such a burden that I usually give up trying to be religious at all for a time, because of all the expectations I put on myself.

 This week, in fact, I was wrestling with this problem.
-On Sunday I was considering the principles of observing the Sabbath, trying to think of what’s okay to do and what isn’t, and I was in my mind going over the minutae of things.
+On Sunday, I was considering the principles of observing the Sabbath, trying to think of what’s okay to do and what isn’t, and I was in my mind going over the small details of things.
 Later on, though, I realized that I hadn’t been seeing to the more important things that week — I hadn’t done any scripture study, I missed my Bible study class because I couldn’t make it, I hadn’t been to the temple recently, and I missed my church meetings for some reason.
 I was skipping the big stuff and focusing on the small, and it was causing my mind to torment itself.
 That’s one thing I love about living the gospel, is that when you take care of the big things, everything else just falls into place and naturally makes sense.
 There are small course corrections, to be sure, but they do not come when you are neglecting the basics.

 I’ve also noticed that whenever I find myself in any state of spiritual apathy, I tend to think that there is some special action that I should do that is tailored to my condition.
 But when I seek for special instruction, the answer is always the same: to do the basics.
 Read my scriptures, pray regularly, attend services, fast, go to the temple, and do whatever practical things I can with my immediate environment to invite the Holy Ghost.
 It’s not gnats at all that the Lord is concerned about, it’s the weightier matters.